Skip to contents

 An object of class sc_bplm.

-modelList containing infromation about the applied model.
+modelList containing information about the applied model.

 NNumber of single-cases.